ashraf789/PHP-static-code-analysis/README.md

 </br>

-Automatically some problem will be fixed. we can make a configure file to make it more simple make a phpcs.xml file on top of root directory and write this code
+Automatically some error will be fixed. we can make a configure file to make it more simple make a phpcs.xml file on top of root directory and write this code